Preparing for Your Stay

 - Cell phones

 In order to have the most comprehensive guidance involving your care, we encourage you to fill out an advance directive.
 An advance directive is a document that informs your health care provider of the care you wish or do not wish to receive in the event that you are incapacitated and can no longer make decisions on your own.
-Visit our Advance Directives page.
+Visit Social Services for more information.